bxdoan/bxdoan/README.md

 <div align="center">

-> I refuse to let my fear control me anymore.
+> As Long As We Continue To Fight We Are Not Defeated

-> — Maka Albarn —
+> — Miche Zacharius —

 </div>